Peace Dove Boulder Rock Climbing

 Weather station 6.7 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Peace Dove Boulder:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Peace Dove Boulder:

 Featured Route For Peace Dove Boulder